GeoClip: Geometry-Aware Clipping for Differentially Private SGD: General Framework

 Thus, the optimal transformation decorrelates and scales down the gradients while preserving the relative ordering of variance across directions, in contrast to traditional whitening, which eliminates all variance structure.
 Note that setting $a_t = \mathbb{E}[g_t \mid \theta^t]$ and choosing $M_t = \sqrt{ \frac{\gamma}{d} } \, \Lambda_t^{-1/2} U_t^\top$ would amount to a whitening of the gradients and ensures that the constraint in~\eqref{eq:optimization} is active, i.e., $ \Tr\left(M_t^\top M_t \, \Sigma_t\right) = \gamma.$ Under this choice, the objective becomes:

 Comparing our objective in~\eqref{eq:opt_sol} with the objective resulting from the whitening transformation, we observe that applying the Cauchy--Schwarz inequality yields:

 with equality if and only if $\lambda_1 = \ldots = \lambda_d$.
-This shows that our solution achieves a strictly smaller objective than whitening in all non-isotropic cases, where the gradient distribution exhibits unequal variance along the eigenbasis directions. \end{remark} The proof of \Cref{thm:optimal-solution-gen} is in the supplement.
+This shows that our solution achieves a strictly smaller objective than whitening in all non-isotropic cases, where the gradient distribution exhibits unequal variance along the eigenbasis directions. \end{remark} The proof of \Cref{thm:optimal-solution-gen} is provided in Appendix~\ref{app:optimal-solution-gen}.